-30. The British Government, as Chairman of Strand One, will keep the Irish Government informed of the progress achieved in Strand One, through liaison arrangements agreed between the two Governments, having due regard to the views of following [consultations] with the political parties.
+[30].
+The British Government, as Chairman of Strand One, will keep the Irish Government informed of the progress achieved in Strand One, through liaison arrangements agreed between the two Governments, having due regard to the views of following [consultations] with the political parties.
 (28)

-Meetings Between the Governments and the Political Parties in Relation to Strand Three (Version One of paragraphs 31-34)
+Meetings Between the Governments and the Political Parties in Relation to Strand Three

-31. [Negotiations on Strand Three issues will be between the two Governments.
-However, with a view to providing a meaningful role for the political parties, the two Governments will, during the course of their negotiations]: [ensure regular meetings at which the political parties will be briefed and, as appropriate, consulted on progress in the negotiations, and at which they would be able to put forward their views on Strand Three issues under discussion]; and,
+[31].
+[Negotiations on Strand Three issues will be between the two Governments.
+However, with a view to providing a meaningful role for the political parties, the two Governments will, during the course of their negotiations]:

+[ensure regular meetings at which the political parties will be briefed and, as appropriate, consulted on progress in the negotiations, and at which they would be able to put forward their views on Strand Three issues under discussion]; and,